-The workshop format is at the core of the study of creative writing; online workshop critique is a powerful way for students to learn critical reading and writing skills and to make connections with other writers which will last beyond your time in school.
+The workshop format is at the core of the study of creative writing; online workshop critique is a powerful way for students to learn critical reading and writing skills and to make connections with other writers that will last beyond your time in school.

 At the end of it all, you will emerge with a body of work in at least three different genres as well as your thesis, a book-length manuscript (or full length production) of your original creative work.

 Our application deadline is in September each year, for admission the following summer term.
 Application requires a portfolio submission.
 See the Grad Application section for complete details on how to apply to the program and our online application form.

 We post regular recordings of panels and readings from our summer residency.

 Optional-Residency Graduate Chair: Annabel Lyon

 Email: annabel (dot) lyon (at) ubc (dot) ca